-(NV) during the POR.
-We used the margins calculated for Gupta and the Norma Group as the basis for the margin assigned to firms that were not selected for individual examination.
-The details of this finding are explained in the "Discussion of the Methodology" section.
+determine that Gupta and the Norma Group made sales at prices below normal value (NV) during the POR.
+We preliminarily used the weighted average of the margins calculated for Gupta and the Norma Group, using public data, as the basis for the margin assigned to firms that were not selected for individual examination.
+The details of this finding are explained in the "Discussion of the Methodology" section, below.
 The estimated weighted-average dumping margins are shown in the "Preliminary Results of Review" section of the accompanying Federal Register notice.